Savapitech/pool-tek1/README.md

 # pool-tek1
-All days of the Epitech 1'st years pool
+Every days of the Epitech first-year pool